jaycapist/jaycapist.github.io/essays/coding-practices-reflection.md

 ## Linting

 	Initially, I was intimidated by the idea of ESLint.
 I worried I would not be able to remember all the rules.
-However, as I started writing code, I found comfort in having a consistent set of guidelines.
-Rather than feeling restrictive, these standards provided a helpful framework that made coding easier.
+However, as I started writing code, I found comfort in having a consistent applied set of guidelines.
+Rather than feeling restrictive, these standards provided a helpful structure that made coding easier.

 ## Understanding the Game